tinybus/tinybus/examples/esp/hello_world/README.md

 /*****************************************************************************/
 // Implement the Actions
-static void onHelloWorld(const Event *aEvent) { ESP_LOGI(TAG, "Action onHelloWorld() called from TinyBus"); }
+static void onHelloWorld(const Event *aEvent) { ESP_LOGI(TAG, "Action onHelloWorld() called from TyBus"); }

 void app_main()
 {
-    // Subscribe to the TinyBus using the state table.
+    // Subscribe to the TyBus using the state table.
 This registers the module
     // to receive and process events according to the defined rules.
-    ESP_LOGI(TAG, "Subscribe module '%s' to TinyBus", TAG);
+    ESP_LOGI(TAG, "Subscribe module '%s' to TyBus", TAG);
     tinySubscribe(TY_SUBSCRIBER(TAG, stateTable, TY_TABLE_ROW_COUNT(stateTable), MAIN_STATE_START));

     while (true)
     {
         ESP_LOGI(TAG, "Publish HELLO_WORLD event");
         // Publish the HELLO_WORLD event.
-The TinyBus will then look up this
+The TyBus will then look up this
         // event in the state table and execute the corresponding action
         // (onHelloWorld in this case).
 The NULL and 0 arguments indicate no data
-        // is being sent with the event.    // publish an event to the TinyBus tyPublish(TY_EVENT(MAIN_EVENT_HELLO_WORLD, NULL, 0));
+        // is being sent with the event.    // publish an event to the TyBus tyPublish(TY_EVENT(MAIN_EVENT_HELLO_WORLD, NULL, 0));

         // next event in 1 second